smittytone/PreviewMarkdown/README.md

 You can alter some of the key elements of the preview by using the **Preferences** panel:

-- The colour of code blocks.
-- Code blocks’ monospaced font.
-- The base body text size.
+- The base body font and text size.
-- The body text font.
+- The code font.
+- The monspaced font and colour of code.
+- The colour of headlines.
+- The colour of link text.
+- Whether YAML front matter should be displayed too.
 - Whether preview should be display white-on-black even in Dark Mode.

 Changing these settings will affect previews immediately, but may not affect thumbnail until you open a folder that has not been previously opened in the current login session.